 No. Fireworks, rockets or any kind of explosives are not allowed on the beach.
 Commercial firework displays and events must be permitted by the Oregon State Fire Marshall and Oregon State Parks.

 Yes!
 Domestic animals (like dogs and horses) are generally welcome on Oregon’s beaches.
 However, they must be under direct control (within sight and responsive to commands) and you must remove their waste.
 If you chose to let them off their leash (they must be on one within state parks), you should have a leash ready in case you’re asked to restrain your pet by a state park employee.
 Please prevent your animal(s) from harassing wildlife and other visitors to the beach.
-Check out our "Pets in Parks" brochure for more information.
+Check out our "Pets in Parks" brochure for more information and visit our Pawsitive Parks information page.

 As you head down to the beach, please check out the access signs as some beaches may require leashes for safety reasons.